-seqi p1 p2

-c1 = p1 fetch a character

-if c1 == 0 ret 0 s1 terminate

-c2 = p2 fetch a character

-if c2 == 0 ret 0 s2 terminate

-if c1 != c2 ret 0 if not equal ret false

-p1++ increment both pointers
+seqi p1 p2 c1 = p1 if c1 == 0 ret 0 c2 = p2 if c2 == 0 ret 0 if c1 != c2 ret 0 p1++ fetch a character s1 terminate fetch a character s2 terminate if not equal ret false increment both pointers p2++ ret 1 ret true

-p2++

-ret 1 ret true

-"Seqi" fetches and compares two characters from two pointers to strings.
+"seqi" fetches and compares two characters from two pointers to strings.
 It returns true if they are equal, otherwise it returns false, including when either pointers pointed to a terminal character.
 If it returns true, it also increment both pointers.
-This is very nice abstraction of the inner loop of the "Str=" function.
+This is very nice abstraction of the inner loop of the "str=" function.
 It does not do iteration and it does almost everything else (as much as possible).
-With the primitive "Seqi" as a built-in operator, the "Str=" function can be written as follows.
+With the primitive "seqi" as a built-in operator, the "str=" function can be written as follows.